Anyone who owns a Labrador Retriever knows the trials and tribulations of vigorous chewing.

 Another interactive chew toy, the GoughNut*, like the Kong, is made of tough, indestructible rubber for long-lasting, safe chewing and play.

-Most importantly, the GoughNut is designed for safety, color-coded with a green exterior layer and a red interior layer that will indicate whether or not it’s time for a new toy.
+Most importantly, the GoughNut is designed for safety, with color-coded layers that indicate when it’s time for a new toy.

 We’ll talk more about how this works in the following section.